zaro0508/DummyPF-infra/README.md

 ```

 The above should create the infrastructure required for your app, it does not actually deploy your app.
-The health check is set enabled but the app is not deployed therefore it may come up in an error state.
+The health check is enabled but the app is not deployed therefore it may come up in an error state.

 2. Now you can deploy the app file to the stack.
 This can be done by using either the AWS console[1] or using the AWS CLI[2][3].